radiovisual/birdwatch/readme.md

 **Step 2:** Add your Twitter App Credentials via environment variables

 There are a number of ways to set environment variables in your app, some depend on your operating system.
-I use [dotenv](https://github.com/motdotla/dotenv), but you can use the command line, or npm.
+I use [dotenv](https://github.com/motdotla/dotenv), but you can use the command line, a makefile or npm.
 No matter what method you choose, your environment variables should have the following names:

 - `CONSUMER_KEY` : Your Twitter Consumer Key
 - `CONSUMER_SECRET` : Your Twitter Consumer Secret